|

 THE

-STORY OF RAMALA It
+STORY OF RAMALA THE EARLY YEARS It

 was in 1968 that Dorothy Smith, a spiritual medium of great experience and